cse110-fa22-group20/cse110-fa22-group20/admin/team.md

 # We are George.
-We're all about curiousity, innovation, curiosity, respect, loyalty, innovation, teamwork, and responsibility.
+We're all about curiousity, innovation, respect, loyalty, innovation, teamwork, and responsibility.
 ## Our Team
 - Ari Brin
   - https://aribrin.github.io